samisbakedham/Clerici/ANONYMITY_NETWORKS.md

 ### Inbound Connections

 Receiving anonymity connections is done through the option `--anonymous-inbound`.
-This option tells `uttcd` the inbound address, network type, and max connections:
+This option tells `clcd` the inbound address, network type, and max connections:

 ```